emlie/dic_h21/README.md

-# dic_h21
-Design of Integrated Circuits | H21 Group Project
+# Design of Integrated Circuits | H21 Group Project
+Be inspired by the paper and design a similar system.
+Design analog circuits in SPICE and digital circuits in SystemVerilog.